 Schedule PrHAs must be completed by risk-priority, based on a relative ranking of the risks of the covered processes [Q54].
 This ranking must consider the extent of the process hazards, the number of potentially affected employees, the age of the process, and the operating history of the process.
 The basis for this ranking must be documented [Q55].
-DOE contractors with few processes or simple processes should complete required PrHAs as soon as possible.
-The PSM Rule established a schedule for completion of PrHAs: 25% by May 26, 1994, and 25% additional each succeeding year, with all PrHAs completed by May 26, 1997 [Q56].
-Because PrHAs must be "conducted as soon as possible" but no later that this established schedule, DOE contractors should be prepared to demonstrate that PrHAs could not be completed earlier than the percentage completion dates.
-PrHAs must be reviewed and updated at least every 5 years and retained for the life of the process [Q57,Q59].
-PrHAs completed after May 26, 1987, which met the requirements of the PSM Rule, were accepted as initial analyses, with review and update scedule based on their completion dates [Q57].
+DOE contractors must complete the required PrHAs prior to process startup [Q56].
+PrHAs must be reviewed and updated at least every 5 years and retained for the life of the process [Q57,Q58,Q59].